ciniki/events/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The Events module stores information about events the business will be associated with.
+The Events module stores information about events the tenant will be associated with.
 These events will be displayed in the web module.

 License